 Professor Dean has spent nearly three decades researching different aspect of allergic diseases.
 Her research has spanned from developing a better understanding of the mechanisms which trigger an allergic reaction to establishing how common it is among the UK population, what are the risk factors and how can it be managed and prevented.

-By drawing upon some of her most significant research, Professor Dean’s inaugural lecture will offer key reflections on her research and career to date.
+By drawing upon some of her most significant research, Professor Dean’s inaugural lecture offers key reflections on her research and career to date.